 I’m an adventure lover who likes to take spontaneous trips.
 Today I’m hopping on a bus to Switzerland, the next day I’m catching a last-minute flight to Poland.

 Getting away from time to time is my own way of detoxing from stress.
 I am taking the opportunity I have, thanks to Italy being a Schengen Area to discover other European Countries.
 This, of course, means I do not need to apply for a visa when heading to other EU countries like Poland, Germany, or Switzerland- just to mention a few.
 I try to visit two to three new European countries each year.

 If you are new in Milan or recently living in Milan, you may want to read about my first days in the city.
-I decided to documents my feelings right after I started my blog because I knew someday it may help someone out there who is new to the city.
+I decided to document my feelings right after I started my blog because I knew someday it may help someone out there who is new to the city.
 I bare my soul out here, telling you what it is like to live in Milan and Italy – as a whole.
-Paper works like Permesso di Soggiorno can prove tough to handle during your first application.
+Paperworks like Permesso di Soggiorno can prove tough to handle during your first application.
 Hence, I have made some step-by-step guides for you.
 As an African and native English Speaker, there are many questions that are often raised around racism and coping with the Italian language.

 My two cents is, you sure do need to learn the language to have a better living experience and opportunities – in terms of getting a job.